-Tonight's compere is Chris Kehoe.
-Chris has brought his surreal eye for detail and dry wit to pubs, clubs, and theatres across the North West after starting doing stand-up in 2014.
+Our opener this evening is Chris Kehoe, who has brought his surreal eye for detail and dry wit to pubs, clubs, and theatres across the North West after starting doing stand-up in 2014.
 Tackling weighty topics such as racism, climate change, and the relative sporting prowess of different amphibious reptiles, Chris offers a fresh view of an absurd world.

 And finally our headliner for the evening is Tony Vino, who has been touring the comedy scene since early 2005 performing across the UK and internationally.
 He is best known for the way he seamlessly mixes well thought out observational humour with audience interaction and quick-witted responses.
 His life and interests are wide-ranging and so is his material, all performed in a warm, friendly and non-offensive style.